sabuffa/GoogleCalendarScheduler/README.md

 - for allocation and freeing, only a date with a time between 8AM-8PM is allowed, otherwise the system will return an error

 - allocation must have only one <date> </date> tag and it is required

 - allocation must have only one <duration> </duration> tag and it is required.
 It is in a unit of minutes

+- duration tag can only be on an allocate request

 - if the duration makes an event go past 8pm it is an invalid event and the system will return an error

+- allocation requests optionally can have a single <description> </description> tag.
+The contents of this tag will be put in the description field of the calendar event

+- description can only be on an allocate request

+- allocation requests optionally can have a single <location> </location> tag.
+The contents of this tag will be put in the title and location fields of the calendar event

+- location can only be on an allocate request

+- when an event is created the account it was created on will get a notification about the event by default

 - all events should be at least 30 minutes long and any empty space between events should be at least 15 minutes long to minimize the drawing problem in google calendars.
 These durations are not enforced by the api